What is the Koorie Pre-School Assistant (KPSA) program?

 The Koorie Preschool Assistant (KPSA):

 - liaises with health and welfare agencies to support outcomes for children

 - maintains working relationships with educational services

 - liaises with early childhood educators and professionals

 - provides ongoing support to families so that they can access and participate in mainstream kindergarten programs

-- ensures cultural connection, safety and wellbeing for Aboriginal children
+- ensures cultural connection, safety, and wellbeing for Aboriginal and Torres Strait Islander children.

 What to expect